 Some students even cut My classmate.
 Again, context should dictate that decision.
 Does the reader need to know Laurel is a classmate?
 That will depend on if we're writing a lab report (then probably not) or a blog post to interest parents in trying chemistry experiments with their children (then why not?).
 Now remove the implied words in this sentence:

-My friends and I decided that a local Italian restaurant is where we would dine on one particular night.
+My friends and I decided that the Cannon Center is where we would dine on one particular night.